mchllavalerio/mchllavalerio/README.md

 - 👋 Hi, I’m @mchllavalerio
 - 👀 I’m interested in growing my knowledge in software.
-- 🌱 I’m currently learning C++ and object oriented programming so I can start mini projects.
+- 🌱 I’m currently learning about Data Science and object oriented programming so I can start mini projects.
 - 💞️ I’m looking to collaborate on any type of beginner projects that can help me grow in the industry.
 - 📫 How to reach me ...